visgl/deck.gl/docs/api-reference/deck.md

 * an array of unique [`info`](/docs/get-started/interactivity.md#the-picking-info-object) objects

-Remarks:
+Notes:

-* This query methods are designed to quickly find objects by utilizing the picking buffer.
-They offer more flexibility for developers to handle events in addition to the built-in hover and click callbacks.
+* The query methods are designed to quickly find objects by utilizing the picking buffer.
-* Note there is a limitation in the query methods:
+* The query methods offer more flexibility for developers to handle events compared to the built-in hover and click callbacks.

-* occluded objects are not returned.
+* Note there is a limitation in the query methods: occluded objects are not returned.
 To improve the results, you may try setting the `layerIds` parameter to limit the query to fewer layers.

 ## Remarks